antzGames/Godot-Universal-Settings-Plugin/README.md

 <img src="https://github.com/user-attachments/assets/5e4711e6-7590-48ed-81f5-589eddaa323f" width="582">

-## Configuring default settings
+## Configuring default settings and drop downs

-Both the initial default value of all the settings and the saved setting configuration are stored in a `Resource` file called `settings_data_resource.gd`.
+The main configuration of the settings screen such as:

+- dictionaries that configure the drop downs for window modes, resolutions, MSAA modes, and 3D scaling modes.
+- default values of all settings, used when the game is run for the first time without settings being saved.

+is stored as `Resource` file called `settings_data_resource.gd`.
+It is located in the `config` directory of the plugin.

-The source code is well documented, so if you need to change the default settings on the first time a user plays your game then this is the file you need to modify.
+The source code is well documented, so if you need to change the default settings on the first time a user plays your game or you need change the resolution list, then this is the file you need to modify.

-Keep in mind that settings in this file will supersede any project settings.
+Keep in mind that the default settings in this file will supersede any project settings.
 An example of this is the window resolution or window mode.

 ## How to delete my saved settings